No, I Will Not Stop Using the Term ‘Mobile Home’ – Get Over It

-I bought the domain name, published through a free blogging platform called Blogger, and had absolutely no idea what I was doing.
+I started Mobile Home Living in September 2011.
+I bought the domain name and published through a free blogging platform called Blogger.

-How this site eventually found its footing and gained popularity will always be the 8th great mystery of the world (at least to me).
+How this site eventually found its footing and gained popularity will always be the 8th great mystery of the world to me.

-Mobile Home Living was born when my husband and I bought a 1978 single wide in 2011 and I searched online for mobile home remodeling and decorating ideas.
-There were only a few legitimate results and the idea to create a site that offered remodeling and decorating ideas, along with repair help, was born.
-I figured if I was looking for this information others were as well.
-I guess I was right.
+Mobile Home Living was born when my husband and I bought a 1978 single wide in 2011.
+It needed updating so I searched online for mobile home remodeling and decorating ideas.
+There were only a few legitimate results and the idea to create a site that offered mobile home remodeling ideas and mobile home repair help was born.
+You can read more about it here.
+I had lived in manufactured housing my entire life but always new models.

 The Errors of My Way

 By Mobile Home Living’s first anniversary I had already been contacted by a few people with the same complaint: I was contributing to the mobile home stereotype by using the term ‘Mobile Home.’